 Second, work on improving your endurance fitness.
 By focusing on training specificity, cardiovascular fitness, and muscular endurance, you will be able to cover more miles with less effort.

 These two answers tell you everything you need to know about trail fitness, but in this article we’ll dive deeper into these elements to apply some endurance physiology.
 Then, we will set hiking goals to be able to anticipate how many miles and vertical feet you should reasonably expect to cover for your goal trip.
-Throughout the article, I will make training suggestions for low, moderate and high intensity efforts based on Andrew Skurka’s model for his guided trips.
+Throughout the article, I will make training suggestions for low, moderate, median, high, and ultra intensity efforts based on Andrew Skurka’s model for his guided trips.

 Let’s start by discussing a few key terms: training specificity, cardiovascular fitness, and muscular endurance.